friedow/centerpiece/README.md

 # Centerpiece

-_A blazing fast, extendable launcher for linux._
+_A blazing fast, extendable launcher for wayland._

 centerpiece is designed with these values in mind: